nojronatron/taskmaster/README.md

 - [X] The “Add a Task” page allows users to type in details about a new task.
 - [X] Must show a title and a body.
 - [X] When users click the “submit” button, show a “submitted!” label on the page.
-- [ ] Modify Add Task Form to save data entered as a Task in the local database.
+- [ ] Modify Add Task Form to save data entered as a Task in the local database. *in process*

 ### All Tasks